Afrikaans: Origin

-Thus in his view Afrikaans is neither a creole nor a direct descendant of Dutch, but a fusion of two transmission pathways.
+So Afrikaans, in his view, is neither a creole nor a direct descendant of Dutch, but a fusion of two transmission pathways.

 Development

-Most of the first settlers whose descendants today are the Afrikaners were from the United Provinces (now Netherlands and Flanders), with up to one-sixth of the community of French Huguenot origin, and a seventh from Germany.
+Most of the first settlers whose descendants today are the Afrikaners were from the United Provinces (now Netherlands), with up to one-sixth of the community of French Huguenot origin, and a seventh from Germany.

 African and Asian workers, Cape Coloured children of European settlers and Khoikhoi women, and slaves contributed to the development of Afrikaans.
-The slave population was made up of people from East Africa, West Africa, India, Madagascar, and the Dutch East Indies (modern Indonesia).
-A number were also indigenous Khoisan people, who were valued as interpreters, domestic servants, and labourers.
-Many free and enslaved women married or cohabited with the male Dutch settlers.
+The slave population comprised people from East Africa, West Africa, Mughal India, Madagascar, and the Dutch East Indies (modern Indonesia).
+Many were also indigenous Khoisan people, who were valued as interpreters, domestic servants, and labourers.
+Many free and enslaved women married or cohabited with male Dutch settlers.
 M. F. Valkhoff argued that 75% of children born to female slaves in the Dutch Cape Colony between 1652 and 1672 had a Dutch father.
 Sarah Grey Thomason and Terrence Kaufman argue that Afrikaans' development as a separate language was "heavily conditioned by nonwhites who learned Dutch imperfectly as a second language."

 Beginning in about 1815, Afrikaans started to replace Malay as the language of instruction in Muslim schools in South Africa, written with the Arabic alphabet: see Arabic Afrikaans.
 Later, Afrikaans, now written with the Latin script, started to appear in newspapers and political and religious works in around 1850 (alongside the already established Dutch).